Loading...

 She tries to wear her pain on the inside.
 She always has.
 It’s the trademark of the oldest sibling, I think.

-em Butterfly Weeds
+in Butterfly Weeds

 love contemporary-romance butterfly-weeds my-butterfly